Who We Are

 Why do we need federal hatcheries and who pays for them?

 Fish raised on Federal hatcheries are stocked in public waters to support Federal fishery responsibilities.
 These include fish for restoration where, for example, man-made dams have altered a stream’s natural reproductive capability; or to restore threatened or endangered populations.
 Fish are also used to support recreational fishing programs in Federal and state waters.
 Federal fish hatcheries are supported by tax dollars.

 Do you have any fish for breeding?
 Where do you get the fish?

 Greers Ferry does not have any adult trout for breeding purposes.
 The hatchery receives fertilized eggs from other Federal hatcheries, called broodstock hatcheries.
-Currently we receive eggs from Erwin NFH in Tennessee and Ennis NFH in Montana.
+Currently we receive eggs from Erwin NFH in Tennessee and Iron River NFH in Wisconsin.

 Where are the fish stocked?
 How often?

 The trout are stocked in public fishing waters in Arkansas and Oklahoma which are suitable for trout.
 Trout are stocked year-round.
-In the summer, the Little Red River adjacent to the hatchery is stocked with more than 180,000 eleven inch rainbow trout.
+Annually, hatchery personnel stock the Little Red River adjacent to the hatchery with approximately 180,000 eleven inch rainbow trout.

 Will trout live in a small pond?

 Trout require cold water, usually less than 65°F, with lots of dissolved oxygen.
 In the Southeast, farm ponds get too warm for trout in the summer months.
 Rivers and tailwaters below large dams are more suitable habitat for rainbow and brook trout.